 The Contour TRL Resurfacing Laser safely removes a layer of skin to a depth determined by the clinician.
 The depth of treatment will depend on the skin condition, your desired outcome and expectation for downtime.
 Because Contour TRL can affect tissue with micron precision, the clinician can treat your skin with the exact amount of energy needed.
 Treating skin with a laser helps stimulate the growth of new collagen, which can improve the skin’s thickness and resilience.
-The skin surface will also re-grow with fresh, healthy cells, which will helps give skin a younger, more rejuvenated appearance in most cases.
+The skin surface will also re-grow with fresh, healthy cells, which can help give skin a younger, more rejuvenated appearance in most cases*.

 Your skin will be cleansed in the treatment area and your eyes will be protected with safety goggles.
 The clinician will position the laser handpiece above the skin and will hold it in place as the computer-guided scanner moves the laser beam around the treatment area.
 Depending on the size of the area being treated, the procedure usually lasts 15 to 30 minutes.

 The comfort level of laser resurfacing varies from patient to patient and depends largely on the depth of treatment.
 For shallow treatments, the procedure is often tolerated with the use of a topical anesthetic.
 For deeper treatments, the clinician may administer a subcutaneous local anesthetic.

 Immediately following the procedure you will experience redness and a sensation resembling a bad sunburn.
 Swelling may also occur in the treated areas.
 The clinician will advise you on specific after-treatment care instructions, which may include analgesics and application of an ointment to keep the skin moist.
 Your skin will be sensitive to ultra-violet light after the procedure, so you must avoid direct sun exposure until fully healed.
 It is recommended that you always use some level of UV protection to avoid sun damage and premature aging of your skin.